 - Sixteen hours of continuing education within the certification period.
-The continuing education must be related to prescribed burning and approved in advance by the stewardship forester. - > The stewardship forester may approve training presented in a classroom, conference, correspondence course or in another acceptable format. - > The stewardship forester will not accept educational training that was completed more than five years prior to the applicant's date of application for renewal of a certificate. - Supervision of one prescribed burn and participation in two additional prescribed burns during the certification period, and prior to applying for a renewal.
+The continuing education must be related to prescribed burning and approved in advance by the forester. - > The ODF prescribed fire coordinator may approve training presented in a classroom, conference, correspondence course or other acceptable format. - > The ODF prescribed fire coordinator will not accept educational training that was completed more than five years prior to the applicant's date of application for renewal of a certificate. - Supervision of one prescribed burn and participation in two additional prescribed burns during the certification period and prior to applying for a renewal.